SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 Once you've completed the steps in this section, you'll also have an 's4mock' package in the GitHub Package Registry in the context of your own repository, and it will be that package that your Kyma runtime instance will retrieve.

-#### Build a Docker image
+#### Build and publish a Docker image

 If you have Docker in your development environment, you can use the `docker` command line tool to achieve the first two steps; there's also a helper script ([`d`](d)) for this.

 However, if you're using the App Studio as your [development environment](../../README.md#a-development-environment) then you don't have direct access to Docker or the `docker` tool.
 Instead, you can use [GitHub Actions](https://github.com/features/actions) in the context of your repository to both build and publish the Docker image.
 There is an [`image-build-and-publish.yml`](../../.github/workflows/image-build-and-publish.yml) workflow available in this repository, with the description "Build and publish Docker image".
 You can see it from a DevOps perspective in the "Actions" area of this repository (again, make sure you're working within _your fork_ of the Developer Keynote repository):

 ![The workflow](images/workflow.png)